Posts about the freemium multi-platform and dynamic note-taking software, Evernote

 I’m a social worker and a runner.
 I’m passionate about both, as both activities can promote growth during difficult times.

 I best express myself in written word which works for me as the best way to capture what I am feeling, reflect as I write, and draw some sort of conclusion at the end of this process.
 It allows me to process my dreams, hopes, aspirations, frustrations.

 When being presented with information, one can fall behind or get confused on what the information provider is relaying.
 Especially for those of us that are no longer young bucks (I speak only for myself), sometimes being overloaded with information can be frustrating.

-I’m the type of user who likes to use as few sites as possible, but maximize the use of each application.
+I received the following email from a colleague.
+Dear Iggy, I’m the type of user who likes to use as few sites as possible, but maximize the use of each application.
 I’m a little OCD about clutter and this especially is applied to digital clutter.
 I’m comparing the merits of Evernote vs Dropbox.
 I’m not convinced that…

 On Wednesday, I was scheduled to lead the weekly meditation for our Clinical Staff Meeting at my job.
 I was nervous about it, but Evernote helped me organize my way through it.

 Over the last week, I have been really in love with my Evernote account.
 Here is a list of ideas for you to use Evernote to it’s maximum potential.

 One geek fantasy that I had since iPad was announced was eliminating a certain nightmare: Paperless Challenge I’m looking forward to (attempting) to use my iPad as a machine that eliminates my dependence on as much paper as I can, which means utilization of my scanner and tech skills to make this happen.

 Evernote is a free service that allows you to take and store notes in different formats – text, image (picture/scanned), or audio.